ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-prelude.markdown

 The Rai Starter Deck is a <span class="dead-link">[Fire](/elements#fire)</span>/<span class="dead-link">[Arcane](/elements#arcane)</span> deck tailored towards combo attacks and control, featuring champion <span class="dead-link">[Rai Kyouki](/champions#rai-kyouki)</span>.

 {% include templates/DOAp-rai-starter-deck.html %}

+## Print Quality

+The Dawn of Ashes Prelude Lorraine and Rai starter decks were printed earlier than the cards found in the Prelude booster packs.
+Between the two prints, some colour adjustments were made to the set to improve the appearance of each card.
+Because of this, the cards in the starter decks appear to be slightly more faded or washed out than those in the booster packs.

+### Blitz Mage

+Blitz Mage is the only card in the set to appear in both the Prelude booster packs and one of the starter decks without having its number changed.
+As such, the difference in print runs is very noticable on copies of this card found in the decks compared to those pulled from booster packs:

+{% include image.html url="/assets/images/sets/DOAp/blitz-mage.png" description="DOAp Blitz Mage starter deck print (left) vs booster pack print (right)." %}

+This is something which affects all copies of Blitz Mage.
+The 15,000 Blitz Mage cards that are found in the Rai Starter Deck have a more orange and slightly faded appearance compared to the 4,000 booster pack versions of the card, which are more red and vibrant.

 ## History